Loading organizations...

 Key people at Mazu Networks.

-Mazu Networks was founded by Paul Hsiao (Co-Founder, Founding President, VP Product).
+Mazu Networks was founded in 2000 by Paul Hsiao (Co-Founder, Founding President, VP Product).

-Mazu Networks was founded by Paul Hsiao (Co-Founder, Founding President, VP Product).
+Mazu Networks was founded in 2000 by Paul Hsiao (Co-Founder, Founding President, VP Product).

 Mazu Networks was a private company that developed IT and networking solutions, including the flagship Mazu Profiler, a network behavior analysis system offering behavioral analytics, user identification, application fingerprinting, and role-based presentation to help IT organizations manage, secure, and optimize the availability and performance of business services.[1]
 It served enterprises and service providers needing real-time visibility into application usage and performance across wide area networks (WANs), addressing challenges in monitoring, capacity planning, governance, and security for global applications.[2][3]
 The company showed early promise as an innovator but was acquired by Riverbed Technology in 2009 for $25 million in cash, with potential additional payments up to $22 million based on post-acquisition sales milestones, marking a pivotal growth endpoint rather than ongoing momentum.[3]